This post may contain affiliate links. Please see our disclosure policy.

 Notes

-This dish was made using a Cosori Air Fryer.
-If you are using a different air fryer, you may need to adjust the cooking time according to the power and size of your air fryer.
+• I made these using my Cosori Air Fryer.
+If you are using a different Air Fryer, you may need to adjust the cooking time accordingly.

-If you have any leftover trees store them in an airtight container in the refrigerator for up to two days.
-If you’re storing them, try and store them without frosting.
+• If you have any leftover trees, you can store them in an airtight container in the refrigerator for up to two days.

-Leave enough space in between the cinnamon roll trees so they have enough room to rise and get fluffy.
+• Leave space in between the cinnamon roll trees so they have enough room to rise and get fluffy.

 Nutrition